Xorast/Trinity-Project/README.md

 Several methods are used to determine the base flow and can be compared.
 Other outputs are made available.

-The website consists of two parts :
+The application consists of two parts :
    * Calculations [Test Driven Development]
    * Presentation of the outputs : data visualisation with dynamics charts [DC/Crossfilter/D3]